Learn More About Ice Fishing Shelters

 Plus, get all of the ice fishing gear you need, including rods, reels, augers, and must-have accessories.

-The logical place to start when choosing an ice fishing shelter is to consider the style that makes the most sense for your needs.
 There are three main styles of ice fishing shelters available at Field & Stream: flip, hub and cabin.

 - Hub: The internal hub-style framework allows for quick, easy set-up and provides ample fishing space, although you may need assistance setting it up in windy conditions.
 Hub-style shelters must be anchored into the ice, making them difficult to move quickly.
 If you like to change spots multiple times, the hub-style may not be your best option.
 But, if you plan to stay in one spot for an extended period of time, the hub is a great option that will provide serious protection in the toughest conditions.